-Gemma Barns is the graduate resourcing and development manager at White & Case.
-She is based at the London office and has been at the firm for two years and has worked in legal graduate recruitment for over 10 years.
+Gemma Barns (she/her) is the graduate resourcing manager at White & Case.
+She is based at the London office and has been at the firm for three years and has worked in legal graduate recruitment for over 11 years.

-We run vacation schemes every winter, spring and summer, with up to 25 students taking part in each placement.
-Our winter scheme is targeted at final-year undergraduates and graduates, and our spring and summer schemes are open to penultimate-year undergraduates as well.
+We run vacation schemes every winter, spring and summer, with up to 25 students taking part in each scheme.
+Our winter scheme is targeted at final-year undergraduates and graduates, and our spring and summer schemes are open to second-year undergraduates as well.

 Choosing whether to commit to a training contract with a firm is a big decision and a vacation scheme, whether virtual or physical, gives both the candidate and the firm a chance to see if they are the right fit for each other.
-For that reason, we usually recruit the majority of our trainees from the winter, spring and summer schemes, but we also have a direct training contract recruitment process for candidates who are unable to attend a scheme with us.
+For that reason, we recruit the majority of our trainees from the winter, spring and summer schemes.
+We do however understand that for a variety of reasons individuals may be unable to undertake a vacation scheme with us, for example if they are in full-time employment or have parental or caring responsibilities.
+Therefore, we also have a direct training contract recruitment process for candidates who are unable to attend a scheme with us.

 Yes, all experience is relevant and we encourage candidates to talk about the jobs and placements they have done – we are interested in the journey you have been on to get to where you are now.
 The attributes we are looking for are not exclusive to law, so there are lots of ways that candidates can demonstrate their transferable skills.

 When it comes to demonstrating commercial awareness in an application form or interview, this isn’t something that you can prepare for overnight or in a couple of weeks of cramming.
 It is about having a real interest in the business world in which we as a law firm operate.
-This involves keeping up to date with the news and thinking about how wider issues may impact the firm and our clients, and being able to convey that understanding in a conversation with partners during an interview.
+This involves:

 For the vacation scheme, the assessment process begins with the online application, followed by a video interview, face-to-face interview and written task.
 Assessment of candidates is then ongoing during the vacation scheme, with the same tasks undertaken as a direct applicant would during an assessment centre, and the interview with two partners taking place during the second week of the scheme.

 Yes, you will be able to meet us at approximately 25 law fairs over October and November.
-We will also be putting on over 60 virtual events during the autumn term – we’re trying to speak to as many students at as many universities as possible so that candidates can benefit from those initial interactions with our trainees, as well as the graduate resourcing and development team.
+We are also attending and hosting more than 60 events, both physical and virtual, during the autumn term – we’re trying to speak to as many students at as many universities as possible so that candidates can benefit from those initial interactions with our trainees and lawyers, as well as the graduate resourcing and development team.

-One of the questions we are often asked is “how do I make my application stand out?”
+One of the questions we are often asked is: “how do I make my application stand out?”
 This is fine to ask, but it is also explained clearly on our website and other recruitment resources.
-That kind of generic question will get a fairly generic answer from one of the firm’s representatives, but a student will get much more from a law fair if they have a tailored question to ask, such as about a certain practice area, one of our diversity networks or our guaranteed overseas seat that forms part of the training programme.
-More specific questions are also more memorable for the recruiter further down the line when you come to apply.
+That kind of generic question will get a fairly generic answer from one of the firm’s representatives, but a student will gain more from a law fair if they have tailored questions to ask, such as about a certain practice area, one of our diversity networks or our guaranteed overseas seat that forms part of the training programme.
+Specific questions are also more memorable for the recruiter further down the line when you come to apply.